 1.2.
-Space and time in neural communication
+Space and time in intercellular communication

 A single neuron may link with thousands of synapses.
 Signals are initiated mostly by joined synaptic activity and launched in series.
-Integrant in neural diversity and specialization, spatial arrangement of synapses or cell receptors can be stated essential, neuron particular sites further to be capable of varied thresholds.
+Integrant in neural diversity and specialization, spatial arrangement of synapses or cell receptors can be considered essential, neuron particular sites further to be capable of varied thresholds.
 Second messenger extrasynaptic interaction to take place in areas of high-density non-myelinated brain tissue, spatial adjacency can decide on neural conveyance.
 Flexibility as already in the single cell permits multiple responses, dependent on neural signal place, as well as type (Vander et al., 1985).

 M. Coles and P. Duncan-Jones (in Ciarkowska, 1993) stipulated for principles of biological function to correspond at lower and higher levels of systemic structuring.
 In keeping with the position, feedback reliance should hold true for the single neuron as well as language capable networks in the brain.